MirrorNetworking/Mirror/doc/General/Deprecations.md

 This was renamed to `identity` since that's what it is: the `NetworkIdentity` for the connection.
 If you need to convert a project after this change, Visual Studio / VS Code can help...read more [here](PlayerControllerToIdentity.md).

+## Local Player Authority in NetworkIdentity

+This has been phased out through overhauling, and simplifying how [Authority](../Guides/Authority.md) works in Mirror.

 ## Network Server Simple

 This was too complex and impractical to maintain for what little it did, and was removed.
 There are much easier ways to make a basic listen server, with or without one of our transports.